 Carey Newson, Green Space for Health Programme Lead said: "CSH has worked for over a decade with health sites that want to make the most of their green space for the benefit of patients, staff and the wider community, while also improving their biodiversity and taking action on climate change.
 There is huge interest in this area, and we are very excited to have received this funding which will allow us to expand the NHS Forest and begin two brand new collaborative projects with NHS partners.”

-This project is funded by the government’s Green Recovery Challenge Fund.
-The fund is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency
+The Government's Green Recovery Challenge Fund was developed by Defra and its Arm's-Length Bodies.
+It is being delivered by The National Lottery Heritage Fund in partnership with Natural England, the Environment Agency and Forestry Commission.